-If you’re a WordPress user, there are chances that you need to make some changes either in the CSS, JS or add some custom PHP code in the functions.php file provided by theme or plugin author.
+If you’re a WordPress user, there are chances that you need to make some changes either in the CSS, and JS or add some custom PHP code in the functions.php file provided by the theme or plugin author.

 Many a time as non-technical website users, we might face difficulties in pasting this code to make the required changes.
-To solve this problem, today we will see a few ways on how to add custom code in WordPress.
+To solve this problem, today we will see a few ways how to add custom code in WordPress.